codefresh-io/docs.codefresh.io/_docs/administration/behind-the-firewall.md

 this solution is very effective as far as security is concerned, it places a lot of overhead on the customer, as all updates and improvements done in the platform must also be transferred to the customer premises.

-The Hybrid approach places a Codefresh runner within customer premises while the UI (and management platform) stays in the Codefresh SaaS.
+This Hybrid approach places a Codefresh runner within customer premises while the UI (and management platform) stays in the Codefresh SaaS.

 Here is the overall architecture: